Skip to Main Content

 Information for Sponsors

-The Internal Medicine Research Department is an Academic Research Site with an established record of successfully completing 100+ of industry-sponsored clinical trials and investigator-initiated clinical trials in research fields such as Cardiology, Pulmonology, and Nephrology.
-This department has experience in Phase I-IV trials and has established itself as a reliable and consistent site providing sponsors with clean data and meeting our recruitment goals 95% of the time.
+The Internal Medicine Research Department is an Academic Research Site with an established record of successfully completing 150+ industry-sponsored clinical trials and investigator-initiated clinical trials in research fields such as Cardiology, Pulmonology, Gastroenterology, Rheumatology, Infectious Disease, Allergy and Nephrology.
+This Department of Internal Medicine has experience in Phase I-IV trials and has established itself as a reliable and consistent site providing sponsors with clean data and meeting our recruitment goals 95% of the time.

 We hope this information will be helpful as you look for qualified investigators for your next clinical trial.
 We are looking forward to working with you in the future.